htcondor/htcondor/docs/version-history/feature-versions-24-x.rst

 - The DAG command :dag-cmd:`SUBMIT-DESCRIPTION` and node inline submit descriptions now work when :macro:`DAGMAN_USE_DIRECT_SUBMIT` = ``False``.
   :jira:`2607`

-- Added new job ad attribute :ad-attr:`InitialWaitDuration`, recording the number of seconds from when a job was queued to when the first launch happend.
-  :jira:`2666`

 - Docker universe jobs now check the Architecture field in the image, and if it doesn't match the architecture of the EP, the job is put